The Writing of Souls on Fire & Lonesome Dreams

 Yet we did.

-Part of the answer may lie with my mother — a classical pianist and Southerner whose stories and roots always gave the South a strange and highly ambivalent pull on me.
-I never completely felt at home there myself.
+Part of the answer lies with my mother — a classical pianist and Southerner whose stories and roots always gave the South a strangely enticing yet highly ambivalent pull on me.
+I have never felt fully at home there myself.
 But my spirit does.
 I have spent much of my life returning there in my fiction — to its beauty, contradictions, wounds, music, magic, passions, and mysteries.
+The South contains a richness I have never been able to resist as a novelist: superb natural beauty along with ugliness and grace, eccentricity and cliché existing side by side.

-My way of beginning a novel is unusual.
+My main characters often arrive almost fully formed.
+They come to me — or I find them — as three-dimensional people.
 I do not construct characters from a distance or assign them qualities and backgrounds like filling out forms.
-I open myself like a huge window in my imagination and consciousness and invite character candidates to introduce themselves.
-Anyone.
-Any age.
-Any background.
-Any identity.
+I rarely use outlines or notes.
+Everything is in my head.
+When I’m ready to begin a new novel, I open myself like a huge window in my imagination and consciousness and invite potential protagonists to introduce themselves — anyone, any age, any background, any identity.

 Over a few days, after several candidates who never quite felt right, Hazel floated into view, then Erie.
 They smiled at me, and I smiled back.
 That was it.
 Eight years for me.
 From twelve years old through their lifetimes for them.